aglavic/genx/genx/README.txt

 Changes 3.6.10
 ==============
- * Implementg a tech-preview using alternative plotting backend with improved performance (selected in Settings -> Startup Profile... menu.)
+ * Implement a tech-preview using alternative plotting backend with improved performance (selected in Settings -> Startup Profile... menu.)
  * Automatically restart the window when switching from legacy to widescreen layout.